tounsils/rest_api_json-server/README.md

 Thanks to json-server you can boost your productivity when developing your Angular 10 front-end without waiting for the back-end features to be ready.
 Since json-server is based on Express.js, it's even possible to add advanced features to your mocked back-end such as authentication and route protection.
 Check out this tutorial for an example with authentication or also this npm package.

-# More info for how to install json-server from npm
+# More on how to install json-server from npm

 ## Install json-server
 Go to your angular project and install json-server from npm:

     $ cd ~/angular-project
     $ npm install --save json-server

 ## Create server/database.json
 Next, create a server/database.json file inside the server folder with the following object: